Grading Diamonds by IGI

 Besides all these services, the IGI provides gemology courses through their School of Gemology.
 The school was the first to offer a practical Rough Diamond course.
 Some areas of study that the school focuses on include training on rough diamonds and colored stones, jewelry design, jewelry CAD, and retail workshops.

-The IGI is the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
+The IGI is one of the world’s largest gemological lab, bent upon continually offering professionally graded diamonds to their clients all over the world.
 The institute has succeeded in delivering on that mandate for the duration of its existence.
 Besides amazing offers, the IGI website is a goldmine of information where one can learn about anything concerning diamonds.
 Such information is useful when intending to purchase a diamond.